 Ask about any expensive (in college student parlance) items they might need.
 My kids were out of things like razor blades.
 I call those necessities, they called them expensive.

-Don’t clean their room or bathroom, not matter how much it is killing you.
+Don’t clean their room or bathroom, no matter how much it is killing you.
 This is their turf, not yours and if ever there was a moment to turn a blind eye, it’s that bathroom.

 If you have a hotel they may want to sleep there for a night.
-They are just getting used to the crowds, noise and chaos of their dorms and on visiting weekends there can be roommate’s siblings in their room as well.
+They are just getting used to the crowds, noise and chaos of their dorms and on visiting weekends there can be a roommate’s siblings in their room as well.
 A roll away bed in your hotel might look pretty nice.

 Alcohol.
 Buying alcohol for under 21s is, of course, illegal and even though your college kid may not have imbibed in high school, or at least very little, it would not be a surprise to find out they are drinking in college.
 They may ask you to buy a bottle of something before you head home.
 Be ready with your answer, Parents Weekend is not a moment to start making family policy decisions.